dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 /// Similar to [Duration.inDays], but handles fractional days.
 {% endprettify %}

-Named constructors work like members.
+The dot syntax can also be used to refer to named constructors.
 For the unnamed constructor, put parentheses after the class name:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/docs_good.dart (ctor)"?>